petru/cakewalk/docs/getting_started.md

-The message object allows insight into the nature of the message, i.e. who sent it, when was it sent etc, and also provides the {Cinch::Message#reply reply} method, an easy way of responding to a message.
-If the message was sent to a channel, {Cinch::Message#reply reply} will respond to the channel, otherwise directly to the user.
+The message object allows insight into the nature of the message, i.e. who sent it, when was it sent etc, and also provides the {Cakewalk::Message#reply reply} method, an easy way of responding to a message.
+If the message was sent to a channel, {Cakewalk::Message#reply reply} will respond to the channel, otherwise directly to the user.

-We then use exactly that {Cinch::Message#reply reply} method to send back "Hello, World" whenever someone says "hello".
+We then use exactly that {Cakewalk::Message#reply reply} method to send back "Hello, World" whenever someone says "hello".

 That's it!